elysis-ai/website/exampleSite/content/english/blog/how-to-build-great-sales-dashboards.md

 description = "A cutting-edge sales dashboard not only increase business performance.
-It is also a great way to turn your data into real company value." image = "/images/carlos-muza-hpjsku2uysu-unsplash.jpg" image_webp = "/images/carlos-muza-hpjsku2uysu-unsplash.jpg" title = "How To Build Great Sales Dashboards?"
+It is also a great way to turn your data into real company value." image = "/images/carlos-muza-hpjsku2uysu-unsplash.jpg" image_webp = "/images/carlos-muza-hpjsku2uysu-unsplash.jpg" title = "How To Build Great Sales Dashboards"

 +++
 Nowadays every sales manager uses some kind of sales tracking dashboard to manage the sales team on a day-to-day basis and to report to the top management.
 Unfortunately it is a pain to get the relevant data all in one place.
 And once it’s done, reports are usually put together with Excel.